c-neto/template-gh-pages-mkdocs/README.md

 The content is written in the Markdown file format.
 Each commit and push on `main` branch trigger a _GitHub Action_ that transpile Markdown files to modern web static files with MkDocs and provides via Github Pages.

-Check the web content that you page will reach when you use this template:
+Check the web content that your page will reach when you use this template:
 - https://c-neto.github.io/template-gh-pages-mkdocs/

 ## Directory Structure